 1. ROYAL CANIN Boxer Adult Dry Dog Food 30 lb

-- Breed-specific kibble shape helps Boxers pick up and chew food easily
+- Breed-specific kibble shape makes it easier for Boxers to pick up and chew

-- Precise protein and L-carnitine support muscle maintenance and healthy weight
+- Precise protein and L-carnitine help maintain muscle mass and healthy weight

-Compared to standard adult dog foods, this formula prioritizes Boxer-specific needs and heart health.
+Compared to generic puppy foods, this formula prioritizes breed-specific nutrition and digestibility.
 The main tradeoff is less flexibility for multi-breed households.

 - Breed-specific nutrition